7 mins read

 “Female hormones are not just about oestrogen.
 The balance of oestrogen to progesterone varies in a set pattern during the menstrual cycle.
 So, the decrease in both hormones during peri and post menopause, often at different rates and in a variable manner will result in physiological changes.
 These changes in hormone patterns have physical, mental and psychological impacts” Dr Nicky Keay, Chief Medical Officer at Forth

 Menopause symptoms are caused by the declining levels of progesterone, which can no longer balance oestrogen levels, causing oestrogen to become dominant before it, too, declines.

-Our Female Hormone Mapping test offers ground-breaking and unparalleled insight into your personal menstrual cycles by mapping how your four key hormones fluctuate throughout your entire menstrual cycle.
+Our innovative perimenopause test, MyFORM™, offers ground-breaking and unparalleled insight into your personal menstrual cycles by mapping how your four key hormones fluctuate throughout your entire menstrual cycle.
 Combining artificial intelligence with blood analysis and clinical expertise, we are able to provide a score for ovarian responsiveness (FORM score), which along with symptoms, can give confirmation of the onset of perimenopause and the speed of transition towards menopause.

 Testosterone’s Role In The Body

 Testosterone is often associated more with men than women and is seen as the ‘male hormone’.
 However, testosterone plays a key role in a woman’s body too.

 Testosterone in women is produced in the ovaries and the adrenal gland and contributes to libido, sexual arousal and orgasm in women as well as maintaining a normal metabolic function, muscle and bone strength, mood, and cognitive function3.

 Half of all endogenous testosterone is produced by the ovaries and half is produced by the adrenal glands.
 Healthy young women produced around 100-400 mcg of testosterone per day, that’s 3 to 4 times the amount of oestrogen produced in the ovaries3.